 But, we are not without a defender.
 BDNF is one of the powerful proteins that can actually keep neurons alive and growing in the midst of hostile environments.

 Unfortunately, BDNFs can be overwhelmed when the stress hormones exist for too long in the brain.
 In large enough quantities stress hormones can actually turn off the gene that makes the BDNF in hippocampal cells.
-This is often why those who experience an extreme trauma cannot remember certain details surrounding the trauma.
+This is often why those who experience extreme trauma cannot remember certain details surrounding the trauma.

 Chronic Stress and Depression